History of mathematical notation: Gödel incompleteness notation

+The resulting number is approximately $3.096262735\times10^{78}$.

 Contemporary notation and topics

 Early 20th-century notation

-Abstraction of notation is an ongoing process and the historical development of many mathematical topics exhibits a progression from the concrete to the abstract.
-Various set notations would be developed for fundamental object sets.
-Around 1924, David Hilbert and Richard Courant published "Methods of mathematical physics.
-Partial differential equations".
-In 1926, Oskar Klein and Walter Gordon proposed the Klein–Gordon equation to describe relativistic particles.
+The abstraction of notation is an ongoing process.
+The historical development of many mathematical topics exhibits a progression from the concrete to the abstract.
+Throughout 20th century, various set notations were developed for fundamental object sets.
+Around 1924, David Hilbert and Richard Courant published Methods of mathematical physics.
+Partial differential equations.
+In 1926, Oskar Klein and Walter Gordon proposed the Klein–Gordon equation to describe relativistic particles:

 The first formulation of a quantum theory describing radiation and matter interaction is due to Paul Adrien Maurice Dirac, who, during 1920, was first able to compute the coefficient of spontaneous emission of an atom.
 In 1928, the relativistic Dirac equation was formulated by Dirac to explain the behavior of the relativistically moving electron.
+The Dirac equation in the form originally proposed by Dirac is:

+where, ψ = ψ(x, t) is the wave function for the electron, x and t are the space and time coordinates, m is the rest mass of the electron, p is the momentum (understood to be the momentum operator in the Schrödinger theory), c is the speed of light, and ħ = h/2π is the reduced Planck constant.
 Dirac described the quantification of the electromagnetic field as an ensemble of harmonic oscillators with the introduction of the concept of creation and annihilation operators of particles.
 In the following years, with contributions from Wolfgang Pauli, Eugene Wigner, Pascual Jordan, and Werner Heisenberg, and an elegant formulation of quantum electrodynamics due to Enrico Fermi, physicists came to believe that, in principle, it would be possible to perform any computation for any physical process involving photons and charged particles.

 In 1931, Alexandru Proca developed the Proca equation (Euler–Lagrange equation) for the vector meson theory of nuclear forces and the relativistic quantum field equations.
-John Archibald Wheeler in 1937 develops S-matrix.
+John Archibald Wheeler in 1937 developed the S-matrix.
 Studies by Felix Bloch with Arnold Nordsieck, and Victor Weisskopf, in 1937 and 1939, revealed that such computations were reliable only at a first order of perturbation theory, a problem already pointed out by Robert Oppenheimer.
-At higher orders in the series infinities emerged, making such computations meaningless and casting serious doubts on the internal consistency of the theory itself.
+Infinities emerged at higher orders in the series, making such computations meaningless and casting serious doubts on the internal consistency of the theory itself.
 With no solution for this problem known at the time, it appeared that a fundamental incompatibility existed between special relativity and quantum mechanics.